Varkous/Simulacrum/README.md

 "routes" folder simply holds routes.js, the file responsible for all non-general route handlers

-"views" contains the html/ejs display templates. "directory" is the workbench for all file browsing that takes place, providing the application the core global variables, and allowing the "single-page-application" capability.
-"styles" folder contains all the CSS style-sheets, divided up throughout several files to segregate portions of the page "scripts" folder contains 90% of all javascript functionality on the browser side.
-They are loaded in order of importance (with the exception of Aesthetics.js) within the directory.ejs file.
+"views" contains the html/ejs display templates. "directory" is the workbench for all file browsing that takes place, providing the application the core global variables, and allowing the "single-page-application" capability.\n "styles" folder contains all the CSS style-sheets, divided up throughout several files to segregate portions of the page. /n "scripts" folder contains 90% of all javascript functionality on the browser side.
+They are loaded in order of importance (with the exception of Aesthetics.js) . within the directory.ejs file.
 Core, DirectoryControl, FileAlteration, and StageAndUpload are the most essential files for the front-end operations.
 "public, users, temp" are the root folders for all operations that take place.
 The names matter, and are referenced by environment variables.
 "base_images, fonts and filetype_images" are just image/aesthetic resources.